labs42io/itiriri/README.md

 ## Deferred execution
 JavaScript's array methods like *filter*, *slice* and others that return an array create a shallow copy for the result and are executed once called.

-*array-query* functions that return iterables are not executed unless chained with a function that reduces a value or tranforms to a built-in type.
+*array-query* functions that return iterables are not executed unless chained with a function that reduces a value or transforms to a built-in type.

 Let's see what happens in the below example.
 ```ts